 Sembcorp Salalah is a key power and water producer in the Dhofar region.
-By the end of 2014, the Company was supplying approximately 60% of the region's power demand and 100% of its desalinated water demand.
-The management of the Company strives to achieve highest level of plant availability and reliability, which is crucial to the ongoing success of the Company.
-I am pleased to report that the Company continues to outperform its targets in these areas, to the benefit of both our customers and our shareholders.
+By the end of 2015, the Company was supplying approximately 70% of the region's power and 100% of its desalinated water demand.
+The Company strives to achieve the highest level of plant availability and reliability, which is crucial to the ongoing success of the Company.
+I am pleased to report that the Company outperformed its operational performance targets in 2015, to the benefit of both our customers and our shareholders.